OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

 The expected values for line are:

 Since this is only for 5 days, graphing on the web page will show raw data.
-If you want to see daily, you can set the meter frequency reading below 5 min (5 days x 24 hours/day* 60 min/hour / 1440 max readings = 5 min/reading) such as 00:04:00. ??Unsure why get hourly here since too many points expected (60 min/hour / 4 min/readings *24 hour/day* 5 day = 1800 readings)????
+If you want to see daily, you can set the meter frequency reading below 5 min (5 days x 24 hours/day x 60 min/hour / 1440 max readings = 5 min/reading) such as 00:04:00. ??Unsure why get hourly here since too many points expected (60 min/hour / 4 min/readings x 24 hour/day x 5 day = 1800 readings)????
 It is also fine to use the direct DB queries to see the value for these graphing functions.

 - quantity
   - hourly